ekranac/Zboot/README.md

 ###  TO DO
- - Play/ Pause button
+ - Play/ Pause button (on develop)
- - Display instructions label only the first session
+ - Display instructions label only the first session (on develop)
  - Save high score
  - Start the game when user starts sliding the bucket (no need to press the 'Start game' button)
  - Limit candy detection area for X axis (noticeably detects contact in mid-air)# Zboot